We can make your web site easier to find, and easier to use.

 • a user’s actions involving that product.

-Based upon those interaction, it could create a user engagement score, which could be segmented in different ways – based upon time, viewed as a frequency over time, and so on.
+Based upon those interactions, it could create a user engagement score, which could be segmented in different ways – based upon time, viewed as a frequency over time, and so on.

 The authors use an email program as an illustration of how this process is used.
-I’m wondering whether this kind of process is really something that is patentable, but regardless, it’s an interesting inside look at how a couple of search engineers from Yahoo might suggest measuring how people interact with a site.
+I’m wondering whether this kind of process is patentable, but regardless, it’s an interesting inside look at how a couple of search engineers from Yahoo might suggest measuring how people interact with a site.

 Here are some: